zrtzrt/CrawlerSYS/README.md

 #### Crawler(List\<String\> url, Map\<String,String\> xpath)		Crawler
 Create new crawler by List of url and Map of lable(key),xpath(value).
 #### Crawler(List\<String\> url, String urlRegex, int limit)		Crawler
 Create new auto crawler by List of url.
-Use urlRegex to limit url type.It will get title and context automatic without xpath.
+Use urlRegex to limit url type.It will get title and content automatic without xpath.
 #### run() 	void
 Start running in this thread.
 It will wait until all node finished.
 #### start() 	void